NOW LOADING

 • UK based APPII is doing the same for full-time career professionals, but with the addition of facial recognition technology.

 With 20-30% of candidates including fraudulent references in their resume, it’s time that the HR industry embraces a more robust system that guarantees the safety and security of employers and employees while also reducing massive overheads.
-Blockchain offers a secure, fast, and economical solution in transforming BGV processes to fit the digital-first era.
+Blockchain in BGV offers a secure, fast, and economical solution in transforming BGV processes to fit the digital-first era.

 Related Articles